 But rather than a quick spike in our stress response to pressing problems, we experience today’s challenges as low-level chronic stress.
 Ruminating over disturbing and adverse events underpins that ongoing feeling of dread.

 This chronic stress then triggers excessively high levels of cortisol that can severely damage our health.
-In his acclaimed classic first published in 1994 and updated repeatedly since then ‘Why Zebras Don’t Get Ulcers – The Guide to Stress, Stress-Related Diseases, and Coping,’ the neurobiologist Robert M. Sapolsky details out a scary list of stress-related ailments.
+In his acclaimed classic first published in 1994 and updated repeatedly since then, ‘Why Zebras Don’t Get Ulcers – The Guide to Stress, Stress-Related Diseases, and Coping,’ the neurobiologist Robert M. Sapolsky details out a scary list of stress-related ailments.

 Also, stressed people are more susceptible to catching the common cold and age faster, as studies have shown.

-So, the mechanism that helped our ancestors survive now can have devastating effects on our health, if we are chronically stressed.
+So, the mechanism that helped our ancestors survive now can have devastating effects on our health if we are chronically stressed.

 The general causality between wealth and stress comes with a lot of individual variation.
 Of course, rich people can also get very stressed.
-Being in the limelight of public life van be a stressor.
+Being in the limelight of public life can be a stressor.
 Or the feeling of having to comply with external expectations.
 And, equally, poor people can be relaxed.

 But, generally speaking, more unfortunate folks are more prone to existential stress.